mirzahusadzic/egemma/README.md

 Designed for robust local deployment, the server automatically detects and utilizes available hardware acceleration (NVIDIA CUDA, Apple/AMD MPS) and includes features like performance caching, rate limiting, and secure bearer token authentication.
 It's a powerful tool for integrating advanced language model capabilities into your local development workflow.

+## Important Notice

+⚠️ **User Control and Responsibility**

+- **You choose which models to use**: Gemma (local) or Gemini (API) - neither is "officially recommended" or "more secure"
+- **Personas are provisional**: The included personas (`personas/`) are starting templates, user-controlled, and NOT officially endorsed
+- **No safety guarantees**: This workbench does NOT provide content filtering, safety checks, or ethical guardrails
+- **Your deployment, your responsibility**: How you configure and use this tool is entirely up to you

+See `personas/README.md` for details on persona usage and customization.

+**License**: MIT.
+NO WARRANTY.
+NO LIABILITY.

 ## Key Features

 Here are some of the standout features of this application: